Setting Realistic Academic Expectations for Your Child

 Your child’s interests should play a central role in setting academic goals, as they can motivate and engage them in learning.
 Integrating their passions with educational objectives can make learning more enjoyable and meaningful.
 This approach helps in setting goals that are both challenging and attainable, keeping motivation high.

 Signs that academic expectations might be too high include consistent frustration, declining grades, loss of interest in learning, and physical symptoms of stress like headaches or sleep problems.
 These indicators suggest that expectations may need to be adjusted to better align with your child’s abilities and well-being.
-Observing your child’s behavior and academic performance closely can help you identify when adjustments are necessary.
+Observing your child’s behaviour and academic performance closely can help you identify when adjustments are necessary.